-A colonoscopy allows the doctor to look inside the colon.
-The colon is the lower portion of the GI tract and is about 5 feet long.
-Your doctor will use a small flexible tube to do a visual inspection of the inside of your colon.
-Your doctor may also do a biopsy and remove any polyps (small growths) found inside your colon during the procedure.
-A biopsy means that a small amount of tissue is taken from the lining of your colon.
-This tissue is studied closely to help determine your diagnosis and the best treatment for you.
+Your doctor has suggested that you have a colonoscopy as part of your evaluation at National Jewish Health.
+A colonoscopy allows the doctor to look inside the colon, or large intestine, using a small flexible tube.
+Your doctor may also do a biopsy and remove any polyps (small growths) he/she finds during the procedure.
+A biopsy is a small amount of tissue taken from the lining of your colon which can be studied closely to help determine your diagnosis and how best to treat you.

 Video: What to Expect From Your Colonoscopy Procedure